GitHubDragonFly/GitHubDragonFly.github.io/README.md

         - `edges`, `wireframe` and `opacity`
       - Manipulating any of the following will require a full model reset in order to use the bloom effect:
         - `material side`, `flatShading` and `xtra smooth`
+    - This is currently set as a somewhat mild effect so try lowering the lights intensity to see it better
 - Memory handling should be good, relatively speaking:
   - With every next model loaded the previous model geometries / materials are being disposed of
   - Viewers are webpages so it might be easier to just refresh the whole page before loading the next model